romo/alias-earth-core/README.md

 console.log(recovery); // '0x01061E883d375C36fE30776d1aba3627bfbd67BC'
 ```

-Returns and object with both the `linked` and `recovery` addresses for a given `alias`.
+Returns an object with both the `linked` and `recovery` addresses for a given `alias`.
 If either doesn't exist (in the case of the linked address the only way that could happen is if the alias itself didn't exist), return an empty string for that address.

 ##### Parameters
 - `alias`: required, alias for which to find linked and recovery addresses

 ##### Returns `Object`
 - `Object` *addresses*
-  - `linked`: String, primary linked address
+  - `linked`: primary linked address
-  - `recovery`: String, recovery address
+  - `recovery`: recovery address

 ## Hypermessage Protocol

 The core module provides functions for creating and verifying signed data linked to an identity on the blockchain in a standardized way.
-Creating signed messages in a consistent way is important not only becuase a the receiver has to know how to structure the data in order to verify it's signature, but also to promote interoperability between platforms that support alias.earth.
+Consistency is important because the receiver of a hypermessage has to know how to structure the data in order to verify its signature, and also in terms of promoting interoperability between apps that support alias.earth.

 #### <a name="hypermessage-protocol-anatomy">Anatomy of a Hypermessage</a>